blink1073/oct2py/docs/source/info.rst

 Timeout
 =======
 Oct2Py sessions have a `timeout` attribute that determines how long to wait for a command to complete.
 The default is 1e6 seconds (indefinite).
-This is the time to wait between returned characters from the Octave session.
 You may either set the timeout for the session, or as a keyword argument to an individual command.
+The session is closed in the event of a timeout.

 .. code-block:: python